 Table 19 presents the predicted internal CCC noise levels from the existing ambient noise levels.
-The predicted results show compliance with the criteria in the GCCCAA assuming a 10dB loss for the installed windows partially open.
+The predicted results show compliance with the criteria in the GCCCAA assuming a 20dB loss for the installed windows closed.
+Where windows are closed, the fresh air requirements outlined in the Building Code of Australia should be taken into consideration.